 My name is Ashley Kortenhaus and I am the Mental Health Coordinator (MHC) at Monmouth Regional High School.
-This is my third year at MRHS, but before joining the Falcon family I worked for 4 years at an alternative school for at-risk youth and students with disabilities.
-I graduated from Monmouth University where I earned my BA in Psychology and Sociology, MSEd in Educational Counseling, and Post-Graduate Certificate in Professional Counseling.
-I am a Licensed Professional Counselor in the state of New Jersey and Nationally Certified Counselor with an additional certification in School Counseling.
+This is my fourth year at MRHS, but before joining the Falcon family, I worked for 4 years at an alternative school for at-risk youth and students with disabilities.
+I graduated from Monmouth University where I earned my BA in Psychology and Sociology, an MSEd in Educational Counseling, and a Post-Graduate Certificate in Professional Counseling.
+I am a Licensed Professional Counselor in the state of New Jersey and a Nationally Certified Counselor with an additional certificate in School Counseling.
 I recently completed three other certifications to enhance student support services: Certified Clinical Trauma Professional-Level II, Child and Adolescent Trauma Professional and a certificate in Dialectical Behavior Therapy.
 Welcome to my website, where you can learn more about the mental health services available to students at MRHS, as well as access resources available for students, families, and staff.
 For more information, questions, and concerns, you can contact me at the following:

 - Email: email@example.com

 - Phone: (732) 542-1170 x.1157